a2i2/active-learning-simulator/README.md

 - train: train model from training data
 - test: test model on testing data and output scores (e.g. probabilities) for both classes *irrelevant* and *relevant*
 - predict: outputs the class predictions for testing data, i.e. *irrelevant* (class 0) or *relevant* (class 1)
-- score: method for outputting evaluation metrics, not strictly requried
+- score: method for outputting evaluation metrics, not strictly required
 - reset: reset model parameters

 ### Active learning sample selection
-Selector object handles the selection of sample istances during Active Learning.
+Selector object handles the selection of sample instances during Active Learning.

 Each selector should include the following methods:
 - initial_select: provides implementation for the initial sampling to initialise the machine learning model.
-Typically this is done through random sampling
+Typically, this is done through random sampling
 - select: selects samples from the machine learning predictions during AL testing
 - reset: resets any selector parameters